ayufan-pine64/android-hdmi-cec-sunxi/README.md

 1. Reconnect with ADB: `adb disconnect; adb connect IP_ADDRESS_OF_PINE`.

-1. Run `make configure` and wait to check if HDMI do work.
+1. Run `make configure` and wait to check if HDMI CEC do work.

 ### Troubleshooting